Chilled, Friendly Adventure in the Local's Mountains

-Mt Ruapehu is located in the middle of the North Island of New Zealand in the heart of the World Heritage Site of Tongariro National Park, which is also home to the most sinister Lord of the Rings locations, Mordor.
-The ski resorts are on the north and southwest facing slopes of the still active volcano and the area in between the resorts hold limitless backcountry options for those keen to work for their lines.
+Mt Ruapehu is in the middle of the North Island of New Zealand in the heart of the beautiful Tongariro National Park, home to many settings in Lord of The Rings and The Hobbit trilogies.
 The resorts consistently have the deepest snowpack in New Zealand and the longest season in the southern hemisphere, running from mid-June through to early November.
 Looking at the stats alone, doing a season here is a no brainer.

 New Zealand is often known as the adventure capital of the world and the Ticket to Ride home base of Ohakune is a hub of activities.
 It rarely snows off the mountain in New Zealand so you can spend your down days riding bikes, exploring caves, hiking waterfalls or relaxing in some of the natural hot springs.
 Whatever your style, Ohakune has something for you.